 For oral dosage form (capsules):

 Adults—400 milligrams (mg) once a day.
-Your doctor will adjust your dose as needed.
+Your doctor may adjust your dose as needed and tolerated.

 Children—Use and dose must be determined by your doctor.